janlelis/clipboard/README.md

 ### CLI Utility: blip

-The [blip gem]((https://gist.github.com/janlelis/781835)) is a handy command-line wrapper for the clipboard gem.
-It lets you quickly copy file content to your clipboard:
+The [blip gem](https://rubygems.org/gems/blip) is a handy command-line wrapper for the clipboard gem.
+It lets you quickly copy a file's content to your clipboard:

 ```
 $ blip FILE_NAME